hanusspi/hanusspi.github.io/_posts/2024-08-17-RejectionSampling.md

 ![Imagetext](/img/posts/2024-08-17-RejectionSampling/rejectionSampling.jpg)

-# 5. Applications and Limitations of Rejection Sampling
+# 5. Limitations of Rejection Sampling

-Applications:

-* Bayesian Inference: Rejection sampling is used to sample from posterior distributions that are difficult to sample directly.
-* Monte Carlo Methods: Rejection sampling is a fundamental technique in Monte Carlo simulations, where samples from complex distributions are needed.
-* Importance Sampling: Rejection sampling can be combined with importance sampling to improve efficiency in certain scenarios.

-Limitations:
+Now that we gained a rough understanding of how rejection sampling works, we can see that it can be very usefull, but there are also some obvious limitations:

 * Efficiency: Rejection sampling can be inefficient if the proposal distribution doesn't closely match the target distribution.
-The more samples you reject, the longer it takes to generate enough accepted samples.
+The more samples we reject, the longer it takes to generate enough accepted samples.
+* Parameters: Rejection Sampling cannot be simply used.
+For every usecase we need to find a good matching proposal distribution, which in itself can be very challenging or risk loosing alot of efficiency.
-* Dimensionality: In high-dimensional spaces, finding a suitable proposal distribution that covers the target distribution well can be challenging, leading to a high rejection rate.
+* Dimensionality: In high-dimensional spaces, finding a suitable proposal distribution that covers the target distribution well can be even more challenging, leading to high rejection rates.

 # Conclusion and What's Next